 The sub-dial at 12 o’clock looks like a GMT display but is, in fact, a two-in-one chronograph totalizer.

-Of course, the watch sports a sapphire transparent case back providing a good look at its extremely fine decorated movement.
-The bad news is that the decoration is absolutely identical to that of all other IWC watches powered by the Caliber 89360 movement.
+Of course, the case sports a sapphire transparent back cover offering a great look at its finely decorated movement.
+The bad news is that the decoration is identical to that of all other IWC models powered by the Caliber 89360 movement.
 Well, that’s aptly called “mass production.”

-Inspired by IWC’s pre-war pocket watches, the mechanism was designed to power their oversized timekeepers.
+Inspired by IWC’s pre-war pocket watches, the mechanism was designed to power its oversized collections.
 As a result, the mechanism not only looks more proportional when admired through the Aquatimer’s sapphire case back cover but also happens to house longer mainspring that gives it a more modern power reserve of 68 hours.
-That’s about 50 percent better than an ETA 7750-powered watch can give you.
+That’s about 50 percent better than an average ETA 7750-powered chronograph can give you.

 See also: IWC Aquatimer Deep Two diving instrument